shakacode/react-webpack-rails-tutorial/README.md

 1. Check that you're using the right version of node.
 Run `nvm list` to check.
 Use 5.5 or greater.
 1. Check that you have Postgres installed.
 Run `which postgres` to check.
 Use 9.4 or greater.
 1. Check that you have `qmake` installed.
 Run `which qmake` to check.
 If missing, follow these instructions: [Installing Qt and compiling capybara-webkit](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit)
+1. Check that you have Redis installed.
+Run `which redis-server` to check.
+If missing, install with Homebrew (`brew install redis`) or follow [these instructions](https://redis.io/topics/quickstart#installing-redis
+  ).
 1. `bundle install`
 1. `npm install`
 1. `rake db:setup`